ntamvl/deepdetect_ruby/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contribution
-DeepDetect Ruby gem is designed and implemented by Tam Nguyen [tam@feels.com](tam@feels.com) or [ntamvl@gmail.com](ntamvl@gmail.com)
-Bug reports and pull requests are welcome on GitHub at https://github.com/pixai/deepdetect_ruby.
+DeepDetect Ruby gem is designed and implemented by Tam Nguyen ntamvl@gmail.com](ntamvl@gmail.com) Bug reports and pull requests are welcome on GitHub at https://github.com/ntamvl/deepdetect_ruby.

 ## License
-The gem is available as a private repository under the terms of the Feels License
+The gem is available as a private repository under MIT License